Cutting and Applying Plaster-based Cornice to Beautify Your Living Room

 These steps are important for the job to run smooth and the finish to be professional.

 Get the first piece of cornice fixed up there.

-Now, even though you have cut the second piece earlier, sometimes the next piece may not match perfectly.
-In other words, the angle cut may be slightly out.
+Even though you may have already cut the second piece ready for fixing, sometimes the next piece may not match perfectly.
+In other words the angle cut may be slightly out.

-This is the opportunity for you to hold the next piece in place, and then visually, you will see more needs to be cut away of the new piece so that it will fit in once fixed adhered.
+Once the first piece is adhered onto the ceiling this is the opportunity to hold the next piece in place.
+You may see more needs to be cut away of the new piece so that it will fit neatly into the first.

-Another aspect of the thick mixed texture material is, used for filling joints, butts and especially corners, where necessary.
+Another aspect of the thick mixed texture material is used for filling joints, butts and the corners, where necessary.

 Clean up each piece as you go along.
 Do not allow the adhesive to dry otherwise you may need to sand off later.